-BLACKMAIL - section 6 16
+BLACKMAIL - section 6

-Within the ECSC, in the nine member states and territories there are different words used to describe blackmail, (e.g. the words 'extortion' or 'demanding with menaces' are also used), and there are often different maximum sentences.
-For the purposes of this guideline, the word 'blackmail' will be used generically to cover all types, and whether as conspiracy or a substantive offence.
+In the nine member states and territories of the ECSC there are different words used to describe blackmail, (e.g. the words 'extortion' or 'demanding with menaces' are also used), and there are often different maximum sentences.
+For the purposes of this guideline, the word 'blackmail' will be used generically to cover all types, and whether as conspiracy, a substantive offence, or an attempt.